Acadian Asset Management LLC Sells 79,505 Shares of Compañía Cervecerías Unidas S.A. (NYSE:CCU)

-Acadian Asset Management LLC lowered its position in Compañía Cervecerías Unidas S.A.
-(NYSE:CCU) by 16.0% during the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 417,190 shares of the company’s stock after selling 79,505 shares during the period.
-Acadian Asset Management LLC’s holdings in Compañía Cervecerías Unidas were worth $5,410,000 as of its most recent SEC filing.
+Acadian Asset Management LLC trimmed its position in shares of Compañía Cervecerías Unidas S.A.
+(NYSE:CCU) by 16.0% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 417,190 shares of the company’s stock after selling 79,505 shares during the period.
+Acadian Asset Management LLC’s holdings in Compañía Cervecerías Unidas were worth $5,410,000 as of its most recent filing with the Securities and Exchange Commission.

-Several equities analysts have weighed in on CCU shares.
-ValuEngine raised Compañía Cervecerías Unidas from a “sell” rating to a “hold” rating in a report on Tuesday, October 6th.
+A number of equities analysts have recently commented on the company.
+HSBC raised Compañía Cervecerías Unidas from a “reduce” rating to a “hold” rating in a report on Wednesday, November 11th.
 Zacks Investment Research raised Compañía Cervecerías Unidas from a “sell” rating to a “hold” rating in a report on Tuesday, October 6th.
-Finally, HSBC raised Compañía Cervecerías Unidas from a “reduce” rating to a “hold” rating in a report on Wednesday, November 11th.
+Finally, ValuEngine raised Compañía Cervecerías Unidas from a “sell” rating to a “hold” rating in a report on Tuesday, October 6th.

 Compañía Cervecerías Unidas SA engages in the production of beverages.
 It operates through the following segments: Chile, International Business, and Wine.
 The Chile segment sells alcoholic and non-alcoholic beverages which include Heineken, Sol, Coors Tecate beer, Blue Moon beer, Kunstmann, Austral beer; and carbonated soft drinks, nectars and juices, sports and energy drinks, ice tea, and water.